-Meet Isamu Bitou, a stone-faced, hardened ex-con, walking on the street for the first time in ten years - although he doesn't seem that happy for being released, since the first thing he remembers about the outside is "the stench of corruption in the wind".
-Apparently the winds don't like him that much either; the most greeting he gets is some old newspapers blown into him.
-At least there's something he can take away from this - the newspaper headline mentions something about "the return of the beast-man", which Isamu finds familiar...
+Meet Isamu Bitou: a stone-faced, hardened ex-convict, walking on the street for the first time in ten years—although he doesn't seem all that happy with being released, since the first thing he remembers about the outside is "the stench of corruption in the wind".
+Apparently the winds don't like him that much, either; the most greeting he gets is some old newspapers blown into him.
+At least there's something he can take away from this—the newspaper headline mentions something about "the return of the beast-man", which Isamu finds familiar...

-, and just to make things weirder, Isamu Bitou himself shows up at the door of Narumi Detective Agency.
-Unfortunately things get off on the wrong foot, as Akiko simply freaks out at this "scary old man"'s face, and Shotaro attempts to intimidate him back to whence he came... and earns one in the face for his trouble, in the form of a finger snap between the eyes
+, and immediately realizes that Ryu thinks that it's a Dopant that's responsible.
+And just to make things weirder, Isamu Bitou himself shows up at the door of Narumi Detective Agency.
+Unfortunately things get off on the wrong foot, as Akiko simply freaks out at this "scary old man", and shoves Shotaro into intimidating him back to whence he came...which earns him a finger snap between the eyes for his trouble

-, it won't be possible, and the fact that they can't even find any record of Isamu in the detective agency's files doesn't help.
-Knowing there's nothing they can do since the matter was entirely in confidence between himself and Soukichi - and primarily because he doesn't believe Shotaro is up to it - Isamu decides to leave anyway.
+, it won't be possible, and the fact that there's no record of Isamu in the detective agency's files doesn't help.
+Knowing there's nothing they can do since the matter was entirely in confidence between himself and Soukichi—and primarily because he doesn't believe Shotaro is up to it—Isamu decides to leave anyway.

 Shotaro, knowing it's his job to handle everything

-Isamu gets the idea to find Maru for himself, whereupon we meet a third player - Suzuko, also known as Belle back in the day, who was not only co-owner of that food stall of theirs, but now married to Maru.
-Maru himself pretty much confirms all the buildup to his appearance - he's not looking to catch up with Isamu at all, even mocking him for depending on a dead man (Sokichi).
+Isamu gets the idea to find Maru for himself, whereupon we meet a third player—Suzuko, also known as "Belle" back in the day, who was not only co-owner of that food stall of theirs, but is now married to Maru.
+Maru himself pretty much confirms all the buildup to his appearance—he's not looking to catch up with Isamu at all, even mocking him for depending on a dead man (Sokichi).
 Another piece to the puzzle appears, as Isamu all but states that he and Maru

 know about what Sokichi and Isamu talked about in confidence, to Maru's face even, before he and Isamu take their leave.

-Back at Narumi Detective Agency, Ryu elects to let Phillip settle the case of Isamu Bitou first, but they realise the cases are connected somehow - ten years ago, Isamu Bitou was involved in an armored truck robbery, becoming the only suspect to be brought in - and indeed the only thing they could find, as the whole truck and all the money in it had gone.
-And the police records state that the collateral damage reached 'super-human' levels... tying it rather neatly to the original 'beast-man' incident.
+Back at Narumi Detective Agency, Ryu elects to let Philip settle the case of Isamu Bitou first, but they realize that the cases share a connection.
+Ten years ago, Isamu Bitou was involved in an armored truck robbery, becoming the only suspect to be brought in—and indeed, the only thing they could find

 At the same time, Isamu and Shotaro leave Maru's place, whereupon Shotaro reveals that no

 .
-Except there's nothing they can pin on him at this point, since the evidence is technically gone and Maru has risen well beyond pinning range in any case.
+Except there's nothing they can pin on him at this point; the evidence is technically gone, and Maru has risen well beyond pinning range in any case

-Whereupon Phillip awakens in an empty Gaia Library
+Whereupon Philip awakens in unusual circumstances—in an empty Gaia Library

 as he vents his frustrations to the two ladies who've been helping him out with this Dopant business, Saeko and Wakana

-Rather than give a straight answer to that, Shroud just explains what's really been happening with Phillip - the Xtreme Memory is the key to giving Double even greater power, but Phillip will be unable to use it unless - surprise, surprise - Shotaro is removed from the equation.
+Rather than give a straight answer to that, Shroud just explains what's really been happening with Philip: the Xtreme Memory is the key to giving Double even greater power, but Philip will be unable to use it unless—surprise, surprise—Shotaro Hidari is removed from the equation.

 .
-Without any warning, he lets off a cold front attack that gets Isamu, taking the bear for himself and forcing Shotaro to go into Double - or at least he would if Phillip wasn't still in doubt about Double and everything.
+Without any warning, he lets off a cold front attack that gets Isamu, taking the bear for himself and forcing Shotaro to go into Double—or at least, he would if Philip wasn't still in doubt about Double and everything.
 Rather than Rage Against the Heavens

 It still doesn't work